 |Exercise: Chemical Equilibrium||

-In addition to these exercises you should familiarize yourself with text materials.
+In addition to these exercises you should work on the text materials.

 © R A Paselk